zomux/lanmt/README.md

 |                 | `--use_pretrain --opt_Trefine_steps 1 --opt_Tlatent_search`  | 28.08 | 69ms / 18             | 6.0x    |
 |                 | `--use_pretrain --opt_Trefine_steps 1 --opt_Tlatent_search --opt_Tteacher_rescore` | 28.26 | 93ms / 23             | 4.5x    |

+## Troubleshooting

+1. Training is slow

+> Try to install horovod with nccl support.
+Training will be much faster will nccl for gradient synchronization.